xLeviadeer/MC-BSR-S2-Legislature/Taxes and Funding/Taxes.md

 ---
 ## Taxpaying Process
-A [[Citizen]] will receive a signed book which explains how much they owe in taxes in their [[Property Owner#Mailbox Construction and Placement|mailbox]].
+A [[Citizen]] will receive a signed book which explains how much they owe in **Taxes** in their [[Property Owner#Mailbox Construction and Placement|mailbox]].
 They must deliver the signed tax book and the required amount of Diamonds to a *Public Tax Mailbox* within the [[#Tax Period|tax period deadline]].
 Tax books should be discarded via destruction (cactus, lava, fire) when they are completed or stored in a vault.

 Taking Diamonds or signed tax books from a *Public Tax Mailbox* for personal use (not moving the tax money to the [[Treasure]]) is considered a [[Crime]].